antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-* To use this genelist in other analyses within R2, click on the lowest button on the right side that is labeled **Store result as custom gene set**
+* To use this gene list in other analyses within R2, click on the lowest button on the right side that is labeled **Store result as custom gene set**
 * As a name, type **impacct_imatinib_treatment_up**
 * In the *Included groups* check only the upregulated genes